 Tips to Improving Your Credit Score

-- Use No More Than Half of Your Available Credit: For example, if your Visa card has a $1,000 credit limit, train yourself to use just half – or less – of that available credit.
+- Keep your credit utilization low.
+If your Visa card has a $1,000 credit limit, train yourself to use just half – or less – of that available credit.
 By thinking of your card as maxing out at $500 instead of $1,000, and disciplining yourself to spend less than the credit limit, you will lower your “balance-to-limit” ratio, which can help raise your score.
 This only applies to revolving consumer accounts, not to your mortgage or installment loans.

-- Use Payment Reminders: Since making timely payments is the greatest factor in your credit score, make the process as painless as possible.
+- Always pay on time.
+Since making timely payments is the greatest factor in your credit score, make the process as painless as possible.
 Using automatic reminders or payments can help, but remember to set the payments for an amount greater than the required minimum and be sure to keep enough cash in the bank to cover the payment each month.

-- Pay Off Accounts, But Don’t Close Them: Once you pay off a credit card that you think would be best retired permanently, don’t use it again but don’t close the account, either.
+- Pay off old accounts, then keep them open.
+Once you pay off a credit card that you think would be best retired permanently, don’t use it again but don’t close the account, either.
 Keeping it open will maintain your available credit, and by not using it you’ll enhance your balance-to-limit ratio.

 You can’t fix your credit score if you don’t know what it is.
-First, order a free credit report.
-Each of the Big Three bureaus is mandated by law through the Fair Credit Reporting Act (FCRA) to provide you with a free report once a year.
-You can order all three reports at once or, by rotating your requests among each one, you can receive a fresh credit report every four months.
+To find out where you stand, you should order a free credit report right away.
+Thanks to the Fair Credit Reporting Act (FCRA), each credit reporting agency must provide you with a free report once a year.

 There is only one official site for obtaining your free report and it is AnnualCreditReport.com.
 Watch out for bogus sites claiming to be the official “free credit report” website.
 You can also call (877) 322-8228 to order the free report.